- Aliases

 - Implementing algorithms like binary search and depth-first search

-- Recursion naturally follows the structure of these problems.
+- Recursion naturally follows the structure of these problems and aligns with a call stack execution model.

 Examples of Recursion in Python